 What is a bread clip?

-Why keep a bread clip in your wallet?
-Well, the question is a little easier to think about when you actually know what is referred to by “bread clip.”
+Well, the question why keep a bread clip in your wallet? is a little easier to think about when you actually know what is referred to by bread clip.
 Don’t overthink this one, bread clips are those small, plastic clips that you see attached to bread bags to keep them fresh.

 Many times, we’ll just throw them away and twist bread bags underneath themselves to keep them fresh.
 Yet, the bread clips are used for that purpose.
 That’s all one is.
 A piece of plastic used to keep a bread bag sealed and fresh.